Victorknows/Victorknows/README.md

 - 👋 Hi there my name is Victor Muhoro.
-I am currently exploring javascript and css.
+I am currently exploring javascript and react.